Heaven's Royal Proclamation

 Readers should be aware that this study represents a core truth of Christ's Gospel that also exposes the error of Galatian religion ... which many within Christendom have now been fooled into thinking is ‘authentic Christianity’.
-Therefore, it should be no surprise that studies such as this often come under attack by those who have unknowingly received the counterfeit.
+Therefore, it should be no surprise that studies such as this often come under attack by those who have unknowingly embraced the counterfeit.

 God's Purpose for the